Investing for Beginners: Complete Guide to Getting Started

 If you’re right out of college or working a low-paying job, you may not have much money left over to invest.
 Over time, you can invest more money, diversify your holdings and build a strong portfolio.
 For example, you can step up your 401(k) contributions at work after every raise.

 It’s also important to build an emergency cash savings fund before you start investing.
-You don’t want to use money you’re saving for your future in order to cover unexpected costs like a sudden job loss or car repairs.
+You don’t want to use money you’re saving for your future for unexpected costs like a sudden job loss or car repairs.

 Where Do I Start Investing?